 Data source: Ice mass measurement by NASA's GRACE satellites.
 Gap represents time between missions.
 Credit: NASA

 Antarctica and Greenland have been losing mass since 2002.
 This data was collected by NASA’S GRACE & GRACE-FO satellites.
-NASA has recorded since 2004 that Greenland has lost 303 gigatons of ice per year while Antarctica has lost 118 gigatons of ice per year.15
+Since 2004, Greenland has lost 303 gigatons of ice per year while Antarctica has lost 118 gigatons of ice per year.15

 Rising Sea Levels